rangle/ngCourse2/handout/aot/aot_config.md

 # AoT Configuration

-To enable AoT in Angular 2, there are two possible methods:
+To enable AoT in Angular, there are two possible methods:

 - using `ngc` directly
 - using `@ngtools/webpack`